IAmRasputin/rmg-dev/README.md

-For getting a new environment up and ready.
+For getting a *new* environment up and ready.
+The `bootstrap.sh` script will try to preserve your current environment if it already exists and you run it by accident.

-I'd love to have a script to put these things in their right places, but that would probably require too much work to make it portable, for now.